ph4xus/ph4xus.github.io/README.md

 All games are located in the `Vafor_IT` folder.

 - To find a specific game, check `list.json` in the `json` folder.
-- Remember to include a link to [maxwellstevenson.com](https://maxwellstevenson.com) – it helps with SEO and supports the project!
+- Remember to include a link to [maxwellstevenson.com](https://maxwellstevenson.com) – it helps with SEO the.

 ---

 ## 🛠️ Game Requests & Bug Fixes

 - Some **Bow Masters** UI buttons are still being fixed.
-- If you encounter bugs, open an issue or let me know directly – I’ll fix it promptly.
+- If you encounter bugs, open an issue or let me know directly – I’ll fix it.
-- New **YouTube playable games** are coming soon (shh… it’s a secret!).
+- New **YouTube playable games** are coming soon.

 ---